Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 Because I foresee that downloading data is a significant bottleneck in my project, I am goign to also approach simulating the turtles differently.
 Previously, there used to be one turtle that would do a walk in a constant vector field.
 This was fine, because there was no functional difference between having one turtle do 600 walks, or 600 turtles doing one walk.
 Now, however, if I have one turtle doing 600 walks, I need to cycle through the time range 600 times, whereas if 600 turtles do one walk step by step, I need only cycle through the range 1 time.
 So this 'reversed' approach is how I will implement the new functions, handling a time-non-constant field.

+## May 2nd

+Today I want to implement the 'feature' in Painter where the turtles travel 2km per day.
+This might be a bit of a doozy because of how coordinates work.
+This is because at 0*North (the equator), the horizontal displacement is further apart than the vertical displacement.
+I am going to make a copy of RWinVF, named RWinVF2km.
+Here, the turtles make steps (influence from both swimming and stream) until they move 2km.